 - If you have previously applied online for an FWC antlerless deer permit for private lands or other specialized permit or certification, enter your username and password or other identifying information, then click on your 'AD number' and Renew.
 If you have not previously applied for an FWC permit, click on Register.
 Enter the requested information and create your username and password.

 - Enter your username and password to login.

 - Submit your application.

-- If you supplied an e-mail address you will receive notification of approval or denial of the permit.
-If you do not supply an e-mail address you will need to return to the site periodically to determine your status.
+- If you supplied an e-mail address, you will receive notification of approval for the permit, or a request for additional information.
+If you do not supply an e-mail address, you will need to return to the site periodically to determine your status.

 - Once your permit is approved, sign on to the application site by clicking Apply Online button below and then print the permit.